-SQL Server 2016 introduced support for system-versioned temporal tables as a database feature that brings built-in support for providing information about data stored in the table at any point in time rather than only the data that is correct at the current moment in time.
+SQL Server 2016 introduced support for temporal tables (also known as system-versioned temporal tables) as a database feature that brings built-in support for providing information about data stored in the table at any point in time rather than only the data that is correct at the current moment in time.
 Temporal is a database feature that was introduced in ANSI SQL 2011.

-Download Adventure Works sample database: To get started with Temporal Tables download AdventureWorks database for SQL Server 2016 CTP3 with script samples and follow the instructions in the folder ‘Temporal’
+- Download Adventure Works sample database: To get started with Temporal Tables download AdventureWorks database for SQL Server with script samples and follow the instructions in the folder 'Temporal'

 Every temporal table has two explicitly defined columns, each with a datetime2 data type.
 These columns are referred to as period columns.
 These period columns are used exclusively by the system to record period of validity for each row whenever a row is modified.

 In addition to these period columns, a temporal table also contains a reference to another table with a mirrored schema.
 The system uses this table to automatically store the previous version of the row each time a row in the temporal table gets updated or deleted.
 This additional table is referred to as the history table, while the main table that stores current (actual) row versions is referred to as the current table or simply as the temporal table.
 During temporal table creation users can specify existing history table (must be schema compliant) or let system create default history table.

 Real data sources are dynamic and more often than not business decisions rely on insights that analysts can get from data evolution.
 Use cases for temporal tables include:

 - Auditing all data changes and performing data forensics when necessary